Conditional Display

 Remember that doorFound, doorUnlocked, and hasKey are set in other passages.
 And beware--you cannot use an [else] in front of but you haven't found a key yet that will open it.
 The else will display in all cases that the [if] does not, even when doorFound is false.

-An alternate method is to move parts of your logic to a separate passage and [embed it][embed-passage]:
+An alternate method is to move parts of your logic to a separate passage and embed it:

 _doorOpen: doorFound && doorUnlocked